 Today, Britain’s state of alert will be downgraded from “Oh my God, oh my God, oh my God” to “Is it me or is that bloke with the beard sweating a bit?” which means small hand luggage will be allowed, but no liquids.
 Water bottles being the new shoes — remember Richard Reid, when everyone was under attack from Hush Puppies? — it is absolutely vital that we do not take liquid refreshment on to planes.
 Trains, fine: because, of course, whoever would think of targeting the rail network in Britain?
 Not this year, anyway.
 Well, I’m certainly feeling safer.

 Now this doesn't mean that there wasn't a terror plot unfolding.
-It's just that it hadn't really unfolded so far that the British wanted to spring the trap.
+It's just that

 None of the alleged terrorists had made a bomb.
 None had bought a plane ticket.
 Many did not even have passports, which given the efficiency of the UK Passport Agency would mean they couldn't be a plane bomber for quite some time.